11 Virtual Employee Engagement Ideas (No Group Games)

 10. Offer widely-accessible perks

-The perks and incentives you offer engaged employees should be accessible to all remote team members, no matter their location.
+Offering workers perks and incentives for their engagement is a great way to reward this behavior.
 We recommend creating a rewards catalog where employees can exchange the points they earn for participating in virtual employee engagement activities for a physical or digital reward of their choice, such as:

 - Gift cards to common chain stores or apps (Amazon, Starbucks, Uber)